 You need to connect with their heart and their real why for selling, not just throw a bunch of math at them about the deal.
 I know a lot of gurus don’t talk about this, but it is crucial.
 It’s my main teaching with all of my people, because it is critical.
 Don’t overlook it.
 Be a person first.

 Dive Deeper So You Know How to Handle Every Situation That Comes Up

 The tools I have showed you are super simple and easy to use in order to find owner financed homes.
 But the real meat is what you do once you find those homes.
 This is why I have created my First Deal Done Fast course.
 I teach every single step of the process from finding the property, to talking to sellers, to signing the contracts, and on.

 I love working with my ladies and making sure that everyone knows exactly how to handle the situations that come up.
 We also have a thriving Facebook group that is full of lively sharing.
 Enjoy the victories, successes, struggles, and encouragement from other new investors who are a few steps down the road.

 If you’re serious about trying to find owner financed homes, you owe it to yourself to know what to do with them when you find them.
 Learn more about the course here and jump on board.
 I look forward to helping you meet your goals!

 You Can Find Owner Financed Homes without the Stress

-Now you know all about owner financed homes, and how to track them down.
+Now you know all about owner financed homes with seller financing, and how to track them down.
 Remember, both the immediate goals of finding new homes, and the long-range strategy are important.
 Both combine to make a well-rounded plan for having a constant stream of homes to work on.
 Find your honey hole, search out the homes, and be a person when you’re working your deals.
 Then, come back to tell me all about your successes!

 What are some other ways you have found owner financed homes?
 Comment below to share what you’ve found, too.